sharkwouter/minigalaxy/README.md

 * Using Minigalaxy without an internet connection does not work
 * Changing the installation directory makes Minigalaxy unable to detect previously installed games
-* Installed games cannot be removed from within the client yet
 * Updating games has not been implemented yet